ASCL Seminar: The politics of net zero in Africa. Insights from ongoing work

 Speaker

 Jessica Omukuti is a Senior Research Fellow at Oxford Net Zero, based at the Institute of Science Innovation and Society (InSIS) and the Smith School for Enterprise and the Environment (SSEE) of the University of Oxford.
-Her research critically examines whether and how the net zero climate action enables greater equity and justice in climate action in the Global South, and has led work on governance of climate action, climate finance, just transitions, carbon markets and carbon dioxide removal.
+Her research critically examines whether and how the net zero climate action enables greater equity and justice in climate action in the Global South, and Omukuti has led research on governance of climate action, climate finance, just transitions, carbon markets and carbon dioxide removal.
 Prior to joining the University of Oxford, she was a Research Associate at the University of York, working on climate financing of climate change adaptation.
 She has also previously worked at the Green Climate Fund Mercy Corps and CARE International.
 She has a PhD in climate justice and climate finance from the University of Reading (2020), an MSc in Climate Change and Development from the University of Sussex and a BSc in Meteorology from the University of Nairobi.